 Native plant distribution is limited due to poor water clarity and maybe from fish effects.
 If water clarity improved in the future, native plant coverage would probably increase and possibly sustain long-term improved water clarity.
 However, there may be too many fish in Rice Lake which also could be limiting aquatic plant growth.
 Rough fish removal is a potential project.

+Aquatic plant surveys should be conducted in 2009.
 If curlyleaf grows to nuisance conditions in the future, a drawdown is recommended.